-We have two operating and reportable segments: i) subscription and software and ii) services.
-The subscription and software segment is engaged in the licensing of asset optimization software solutions and associated support services.
-The services segment includes professional services and training.
+We have two operating and reportable segments, which are consistent with our reporting units: i) subscription and software and ii) services and other.
+The subscription and software segment is engaged in the licensing of process optimization and asset performance management software solutions and associated support services, and includes our license and maintenance revenue.
+The services and other segment includes professional services and training, and includes our services and other revenue.